-- giving a true and fair view of the company's financial position as at 30 June 2021 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001.
+- i. giving a true and fair view of the company's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the Corporations Regulations 2001.